Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Acknowledgement

 \section{Acknowledgement}

-KP acknowledges the doctoral fellowship from UGC, Government of India.
+KKP acknowledges the doctoral fellowship from the UGC, Government of India.
 The authors gratefully acknowledge the DAE-DST, Govt. of India funding under the mega-science project -- “Indian participation in the ALICE experiment at CERN" bearing Project No. SR/MF/PS-02/2021-IITI (E-37123).